HODL Bitcoin ETF — Ratio, Holdings & Conversion

 How many HODL shares equal one Bitcoin?

-Each HODL share represents approximately 0.000283 BTC (as of early 2026, split-adjusted).
-This means roughly 3,534 shares of HODL equal one Bitcoin.
-This ratio decreases slowly over time as the fund sells Bitcoin to pay its 0.20% annual expense ratio, though the fee is currently waived to 0% through July 31, 2026.
+Each HODL share currently represents approximately 0.0002829 BTC (split-adjusted).
+This means roughly 3,535 shares of HODL equal one Bitcoin.
+This ratio decreases slowly over time as the fund sells Bitcoin to pay its 0.20% annual expense ratio; VanEck’s 0% fee waiver ran only through July 31, 2026.

 How do I convert HODL shares to a BTC equivalent value?